pfeffernusse (pepper nuts) "the german christmas cookie"

 • Candied orange peel, lemon zest, juice, and spices added to bowl.

-Add candied orange peel, lemon zest, juice, and spices; stir to combine.
+Add 1/2 cup candied orange peel, the lemon zest, juice, and spices; stir to combine.

 • Flour, baking soda, and nuts added to the bowl.

-Slowly add flour, baking soda, and nuts.
+Slowly add the flour, baking soda, and nuts.
+Mix until just combined.
 Cover and refrigerate overnight.

 • Balls of dough on a baking sheet.

-The next day, shape into 3/4 in. balls (or scoop with a small cookie dough scoop) onto greased or parchment-lined cookie sheet.
+The next day, preheat the oven to 325 degrees F. Shape the dough into 3/4-inch balls (or scoop with a small cookie dough scoop) and drop them onto a greased or parchment-lined cookie sheet.

 • Baking the Pfeffernusse cookies.

-Bake at 325 F for 15-18 mins. until cookies are set and bottoms are LIGHT golden brown.
+Bake for 15-18 minutes. until cookies are set and bottoms are a LIGHT golden brown.
 They will firm as they cool.
 Overbaking will result in a hard cookie.
-Let cool on cookie sheet for a minute then place on a cooling rack that is over a sheet of foil.
+Let cool on a cookie sheet for a minute then place on a cooling rack that is over a sheet of foil.

 • Lemon juice and confectioners' sugar in a bowl.

-TIME TO GLAZE: Mix lemon juice and powdered sugar until smooth with the consistency of warm honey.
+To make the glaze, mix the lemon juice and powdered sugar until smooth and has the consistency of warm honey.

 • Dipping cooled cookies in the glaze.

-Hold the cookie by the bottom and dip the top portion in the glaze.
-Place back on the cooling rack.
-Glaze the cookies while still warm.
+Hold each still slightly warm cookie by the bottom and dip the top portion in the glaze.
+Place it back on the cooling rack to finish cooling.

 ADVERTISEMENT